Tamar Braxton: 2014–2019: Calling All Lovers, Dancing with the Stars and Bluebird of Happiness

+2020–present: Television ventures, films and return to music

-Braxton starred in the film True To The Game 2 alongside Vivica A. Fox, which premiered on April 10, 2020.
-In support of the film, she released a new song titled "Crazy Kind of Love", produced by Hitmaka, which was officially released on March 20, 2020.
-In April 2020, it was announced that Braxton would be hosting a reality television series for VH1 entitled To Catch A Beautician; the series premiered in June.
-In July, Braxton and We TV parted ways, with the network stating that it "will work with her representatives to honor her request to end all future work for the network."
-Braxton's podcast, Under Construction w/ Tamar Braxton, premiered on streaming services in November 2020, and was nomintated at the 53rd NAACP Image Awards for Outstanding Lifestyle/Self-Help Podcast.
+Braxton starred alongside Vivica A. Fox and Darius McCrary in the film True To The Game 2, which premiered on April 10, 2020.
+In support of the film, she debuted a new song, "Crazy Kind of Love", which was produced by Hitmaka and officially released on March 20, 2020.

+In April 2020, it was announced that Braxton would be hosting a reality television series for VH1, titled To Catch A Beautician; the series premiered in June 2020.
+In July 2020, Braxton and We TV parted ways, with the network stating that it "will work with her representatives to honor her request to end all future work for the network."
+Braxton's podcast, Under Construction w/ Tamar Braxton, premiered on streaming services in November 2020, and was nominated at the 53rd NAACP Image Awards for Outstanding Lifestyle/Self-Help Podcast.

-The We TV docuseries Tamar Braxton: Get Ya Life!, in which she starred, premiered in September 2020.
-Braxton has since then been featured on several songs for other artists such as, Mr.P and Elijah Blake.
-She also announced in early 2021 that she has started back recording music (after announcing retirement in 2017) and would be releasing two albums back to back, with the first slated for release in early 2022.
+The We TV docu-series Tamar Braxton: Get Ya Life!, in which she starred, premiered in September 2020.
+In early 2021, Braxton announced that she had begun recording music again (after announcing retirement in 2017) and would be releasing two albums back-to-back, with the first album's release slated for early 2022.
+She has since been featured on several songs for other artists, such as Mr.P and Elijah Blake.

-2023–Present: Music Comeback

-On March 17, 2023, Braxton released her comeback R&B single “Changed”.
-Sampling SWV’s “Rain”.
+On November 30, 2022, Braxton starred in the Jamie Foxx-produced Christmas TV movie Hip Hop Family Christmas Wedding, alongside Keri Hilson, Ne-Yo, Terrence J, MC Lyte, Redman, and Cassie Ventura.

+On March 17, 2023, Braxton released the single "Changed", which samples SWV's "Rain".
+"Changed" was one of the top 10 R&B songs of that year and debuted at No. 15 on the Billboard R&B Digital Song Sales chart.
+The song peaked at No. 9 on the Billboard R&B Digital Song Sales chart.
+It also peaked at No. 2 on the Billboard Adult R&B Airplay chart.
+On July 23, 2023, she starred in the TV movie A Mother’s Intuition.
+On September 21, 2023, she voiced the character Star in the acclaimed animated series Young Love for seven episodes.
+On November 9, 2023, she acted in the BET Christmas TV movie Christmas Angel.
+On March 15, 2024, Tamar released "Notice Me".
+Upon release, the song peaked at No. 2 on the Billboard R&B Digital Song Sales chart and No. 10 on R&B/Hip Hop Digital Song Sales chart.

 Artistry

 Braxton possesses a five-octave soprano vocal range.
+She is also able to sing in a whistle register.

-She lists Mariah Carey, Whitney Houston, Diana Ross, Kim Burrell, and her eldest sister, Toni, as some of her influences.
+She lists Mariah Carey, Whitney Houston, Diana Ross, Kim Burrell, and her eldest sister, Toni, as some of her musical influences.